Demographics of Hungary: Historical ethnic groups of Hungary

 Three waves of German migration can be distinguished in Hungary before the 20th century.
-The first two waves settled in Upper Hungary and in Southern Transylvania (Transylvanian Saxons), with the first being in the 11th century and the second in the 13th century.
+The first two waves settled in Upper Hungary and in southern Transylvania (Transylvanian Saxons), with the first being in the 11th century and the second in the 13th century.

 The third, largest wave of German-speaking immigrants into Hungary occurred after the withdrawal of the Ottoman Empire from Hungarian territory, after the Treaty of Karlowitz.
-Between 1711 and 1780, German-speaking settlers immigrated to the regions of Southern Hungary, mostly region of Bánát, Bács-Bodrog, Baranya and Tolna counties (as well as into present-day Romania and Yugoslavia), which had been depopulated by the Ottoman wars.
+Between 1711 and 1780, German-speaking settlers immigrated to the regions of southern Hungary, mostly regions of Bánát, Bács-Bodrog, Baranya and Tolna counties (as well as into present-day Romania and Serbia), which had been depopulated by the Ottoman wars.
 At the end of the 18th century, the Kingdom of Hungary contained over one million German-speaking residents (collectively known as Danube Swabians).
 In 2011, 131,951 people declared to be German in Hungary (1,6%).